Corporate Services Contact Us

 • Scientific analysis/opinion if required.
 During this time, at any stage decided by the investigating agency, accused persons can be arrested.

-In case of cognizable offence, police can start an investigation after the registration of FIR, no prior approval of the magistrate is necessary.
+In case of a cognizable offence, police can start an investigation after the registration of FIR, no prior approval of the magistrate is necessary.
 But in case of a non-cognizable offence, prior approval of the magistrate is necessary to start the investigation.

 4. Anticipatory Bail

-Upon registration of FIR for cognizable criminal offence, the accused may make an application for anticipatory bail in session court or high court.
-If anticipatory bail is granted then the accused cannot be arrested.
-If anticipatory bail is rejected then the accused can be arrested without a warrant.
+If anticipatory bail is rejected, then the accused can be arrested without a warrant.
 Since it is a serious matter restricting the freedom of accused persons, criminal lawyers in Kolkata should be contacted without any latches for cases in Kolkata.

 5. Arrest of the Accused